 When you book your cruise, tell your travel agent that you are celebrating something.

 It could be a birthday, graduation, honeymoon, retirement, etc.

 Doing this will give you special discounts and deals on spa packages and more.

 You will also get special treats and surprises for your special occasion.

 It doesn’t even need to be an event taking place during the cruise.

-For example, my travel agent wrote that I was celebrating my birthday, even though I went on the cruise 1 month after my birthday.
+For example, my travel agent wrote that I was celebrating my birthday, even though I went on the cruise one month after my birthday.

 10. Don’t book your spa appointment until a few days after embarkation day

-It may seem tempting to book a spa appointment the first day at sea, however, spa prices will be at full price during the first few days on the cruise.
+It may seem tempting to book a spa appointment on the first day at sea.
+However, spa prices will be at full price during the first few days on the cruise.